SalahMSaleh/SalahMSaleh.github.io/_posts/2020-1-11-HTB-Bitlab-Write-Up.md

 Enumerating repositories I found that this Profile project is related to the developer website I saw earlier.

-One of the things I didn't like about this box that it is spoiled that I have to upload a shell here because there are other players shells.
+One of the things I didn't like about this box that, it is spoiled that I have to upload a shell here because there are other players shells.

 There was a file upload capability and a TODO message.